simonmichael/hledger/MANUAL.md

 - track time and report by day/week/month/project
 - get accurate numbers for client billing and tax filing

-hledger aims to help both computer experts and regular folks gain clarity in their finances.
-For the moment, it may be a little more suited to techies.
-Please give it a try and let me know how we're doing.

 hledger is copyright (c) 2007-2011 [Simon&nbsp;Michael&nbsp;<simon@joyful.com>](mailto:simon@joyful.com) and contributors, and released as Free Software under GPL version 3 or later.

-This is the user manual and reference for hledger version 0.17.0.
+This is the user manual and reference for hledger version 0.18-unreleased.

 ## Installing